dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 Our Chiseled images are focused on size.
 That means the default Chiseled images do not include the `icu` or `tzdata` libraries from Ubuntu.
 However, we offer an `extra` image variant that includes `tzdata` and `icu` by default.
-You can use this in place of the default chiseled image appending the `-extra` suffix to the image tag like so:
+You can use this in place of the default chiseled image by appending the `-extra` suffix to the image tag like so:

 - `8.0-jammy-chiseled-extra`